 9. Do I have to sign a contract?

 Yes, however we understand that people’s needs change.
-For this reason we only require 24 hour notice for any changes in the schedule.
-Unlike some agencies, we do not require a weekly minimum number of hours or a commitment to weeks or months of service.
+For this reason we have no contract with a weekly minimum number of hours or a commitment to weeks or months of service.

 10. Can I get help only a few hours a week or a few times a month?

-Yes, we provide one hour to twenty-four hour care with no minimums or commitments.
+Yes, we provide referrals to caregivers that can provide one hour to twenty-four hour care with no minimums or commitments.
 You could do one hour once a year if that is all you need.
-Again, all we ask is for twenty-four hours notice of any change in the schedule.

 11. What if the care isn’t just for one person?

 Rates vary based on the individual level of care needed.
 You should discuss with your caregiver or the care coordinator about your specific requires to determine the rate.

 Our rates vary by location and care needs.
 Y

 13. If I have an emergency at night or on the weekend, who will help me?

 Our office staff is available by phone 24 hours a day, 365 days a year.